Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **Modifying system directories like `/etc`, `/usr`, or `/lib` with full `rwx` permissions for a service account would be a severe security risk and is not required for this extension.**

-### Question #42
+### Question #28

-HOTSPOT You are using PowerShell to administer Azure Log Analytics workspaces.
+You are using PowerShell to administer Azure Log Analytics workspaces.

 You need to list the available workspaces and their properties.